innovationinsoftware/policy-dev/labs/sentinel-fundamentals/index.md

 Sentinel includes built-in imports (libraries) for common operations, such as string manipulation.
 Let's try one out.

 ### 7. Use a Built-in Import
-1. Create a new file called `import-test.sentinel` in the lab1 directory with this content:
+1. Create a new file named `import-test.sentinel` in the `lab1` directory with this content:
    ```hcl
    import "strings"
    main = rule { strings.has_prefix("sentinel", "sen") }